 Dog paw balm can be difficult to find.
 But Amazon has a few really good brands.

-I enjoy making things for my pets, so I chose to make my own dog paw balm.
+I enjoy making things for my pets (like DIY dog toys!), so I chose to make my own dog paw balm.

 DIY Dog Paw Balm